map

 Digital tools

-LUC employed sophisticated techniques to analyse vast datasets.
+LUC employed sophisticated techniques to analyse a vast number of datasets.

 Digital Elevation Models were used to simulate the landscape and calculate the visibility of natural features and potential disturbances.